aejii/AE-mirage-DT/README.md

 settings.setUseWideViewPort(true);
 settings.setLoadWithOverviewMode(true);
 ```
-- In `platforms\android\app\src\main\java\com\mirage\mirageDT\MainActivity.java @ onCreate`, at the end, add those lines to ensure the phone does not go into sleep mode and the status bar does not show up at all.
+- In `platforms\android\app\src\main\java\com\mirageold\mirageoldDT\MainActivity.java @ onCreate`, at the end, add those lines to ensure the phone does not go into sleep mode and the status bar does not show up at all.
 This comes from `import android.view.WindowManager;`, which needs to be added too.
 ```java
 getWindow().addFlags(WindowManager.LayoutParams.FLAG_KEEP_SCREEN_ON);
 getWindow().setFlags(WindowManager.LayoutParams.FLAG_FULLSCREEN, WindowManager.LayoutParams.FLAG_FULLSCREEN);